 Troublesome situations are typical for working in customer service.
 To avoid burnout, imply these stress management techniques for call center employees.

-The first step to make a change is to identify and assess the stressors.
+The first step to making a change is to identify and assess the stressors.
 If only thinking of handling customers’ issues makes your agents feel dizzy, it’s a clear sign that they don’t pay enough attention to their frame of mind.
-It’s a straightforward way to experiencing burnout, which can be avoided by trying to maintain a healthy balance between work and personal life.
+It’s a straightforward way to experience burnout, which can be avoided by trying to maintain a healthy balance between work and personal life.

 Fortunately, there’s a list of 10 things call center agents can do to balance their self-esteem and protect wellness overall.

 Why stress management is crucial in call centers?

 Statistics show that it’s crucial to provide call center agents with help to lower their stress levels.
 Employees who experience a drop in their productivity entail financial costs for the whole call center, which are estimated up to $550 billion every year.
 Although it’s a serious issue, managers tend to ignore it, as only 1 in 10 workers who suffer from stress are offered help from their supervisors.